 1. Review your credit history

-One way to take stock of your history and get on the right track is to sign up for Credit Karma, a debt management service that offers credit reports, credit trackers and advanced reporting on your credit history.
+One way to take stock of your history and get on the right track is to sign up for a service such as Credit Sesame, which offers credit reports, credit trackers and advanced reporting on your credit history.
 You also can get credit monitoring, to help minimize the risk of fraud and errors on your account.

-Head to Credit Soup to access a free credit score, so you can see the full picture.
+Plus, you can obtain a free credit score from Credit Sesame, so you can see the full picture.

 With a free credit report and free credit score in hand, you've already completed the first step to repairing your bad credit score.